I’ve been playing with a gorgeous PS Audio NuWave DSD DAC and found a spare hour or two to implement some tweaks. What a difference a few parts make…

 “It’s heaps better!”

-Everything is significantly improved, no hyperbole.
+Everything is significantly better post-upgrade.
 There’s more air and space, and everything sounds even more fluid and organic.
 Really, the great qualities of this excellent DAC have just become more obvious by significantly increasing the spend on power supply parts.